-- 3.12.1 This Chapter applies to dry cargo ships of restricted areas of navigation R2-RSN and R2-RSN(4.5). - 3.12.2 The stability shall be checked for the loading conditions listed in 3.2, as well as for the case of holds partly filled with heavy cargoes (ore, scrap metal, etc.) at the draught to the load line. - 3.12.3 The stability as concerns the acceleration criterion K^ is considered sufficient if in the loading condition under consideration the following condition is fulfilled:
+- This Chapter applies to dry cargo ships of restricted areas of navigation R2-RSN 3.12.1 and R2-RSN(4.5). - 3.12.2 The stability shall be checked for the loading conditions listed in 3.2, as well as for the case of holds partly filled with heavy cargoes (ore, scrap metal, etc.) at the draught to - 3.12.3 The stability as concerns the acceleration criterion K^ is considered sufficient if in the loading condition under consideration the following condition is fulfilled: